 Minimum total capital requirement

-Under the Basel Accord, BCBS fixed the minimum requirement of capital funds for banks at “8” per cent of the total risk weighted assets*.
+Under the Basel Accords, BCBS fixed the minimum requirement of capital funds for banks at “8” per cent of the total risk weighted assets*.

 *The Risk Weighted Asset (RWA) is a measurement designed to evaluate the element of risk involved in each asset held by the bank.
 For example Cash held by bank is an asset with zero risk, where as other assets of the bank such as loans and advances, guarantees etc., are vulnerable to risk of default.
 Thus, such assets are called risk weighted assets.
 Banks make provisions on those risk weighted assets to meet future unforeseen losses.